-If you have been diagnosed with diabetes, our Diabetes Support Group gives you the opportunity to get connected with a supportive community.
-The group meets the second Thursday of the month at our office at 6 p.m.
+If you have been diagnosed with diabetes, our Diabetes Support Groups give you the opportunity to get connected with a supportive community.
+One group meets the second Thursday of the month at our office at 6 p.m.
+We now have a support group in New Carlisle.
+The New Carlisle group meets the second Wednesday of the month at 6 PM at the New Carlisle Public Library.
 Call 390-5600 for more details, or you can visit the Support Group’s webpage for updates and monthly topics.

 Want even more diabetes resources?
 We also offer glucometers for purchase at our offices, as well as educational presentations for your workplace, community group or other gathering.
 Contact our office phone at 937-390-5600 for more details.

 For additional information on diabetes visit these websites:

 - Diabetic Health: Living Healthy in Clark County (Edition 1) for a list of resources for persons living with diabetes.